withastro/docs/src/pages/en/guides/publish-to-npm.md

 Building a new Astro component? **Publish it to [npm!](https://npmjs.com/)**

-Publishing an Astro component is easy and a great way to reuse work across your projects, with others, and with the wider Astro-community at large.
+Publishing an Astro component is a great way to reuse your existing work across your projects, and to share with the wider Astro-community at large.
 Astro components can be published directly to and installed from NPM, just like any other JavaScript package.

 Looking for inspiration?
 Check out some of [our favorite themes & components](/en/themes) from the Astro community.
 You can also [search npm](https://www.npmjs.com/search?q=keywords:astro-component) to see the entire public catalog.